olivier-2018/dt-exercises/mooc-object-detection/README.md

-# Instructions
+# Activity and Exercise Instructions

 Follow these instructions to run these activities.

 The final exercise counts towards grading and must be submitted for evaluation if you are pursuing the MOOC verified track.

-## Make sure your system is up to date
+## Phase 0: System update

 - 💻 Always make sure your Duckietown Shell is updated to the latest version.
 See [installation instructions](https://github.com/duckietown/duckietown-shell)